flyx/NimYAML/README.md

 NimYAML is a pure Nim YAML implementation without any dependencies other than Nim's standard library.
 It enables you to serialize Nim objects to a YAML stream and back.
-It also provides a low-level event-based API, and a document object model which you do not want to use because serializing to native types is much more awesome.
+It also provides a low-level event-based API.

 Documentation, examples and an online demo are available [here][1].
 Releases are available as tags in this repository and can be fetched via nimble: